javascript-tutorial/en.javascript.info/1-js/05-data-types/11-json/article.md

 - JSON is a data format that has its own independent standard and libraries for most programming languages.
 - JSON supports plain objects, arrays, strings, numbers, booleans and `null`.
-- Javascript provides methods [JSON.stringify](mdn:js/JSON/stringify) to serialize into JSON and [JSON.parse](mdn:js/JSON/parse) to read from JSON.
+- JavaScript provides methods [JSON.stringify](mdn:js/JSON/stringify) to serialize into JSON and [JSON.parse](mdn:js/JSON/parse) to read from JSON.
 - Both methods support transformer functions for smart reading/writing.
 - If an object has `toJSON`, then it is called by `JSON.stringify`.